• Skip to primary navigation

 Primary Sidebar

 Hi, I'm Lesli!
-Welcome to Asian Caucasian, a healthy-ish food blog born out of a passion for home-cooked, Asian-inspired cuisine.
-I always cook with market-fresh ingredients and prepare simplistic, healthy Asian recipes so you can throw away those take-out menus!
+Welcome to Asian Inspired Eats (formerly Asian Caucasian), a food blog featuring easy and delicious, Asian-inspired recipes for the home cook.
+I always use market-fresh ingredients to prepare healthy and nutritious recipes, so you can ditch those take-out menus!
 Come share my culinary love of beautiful Asian-fusion food, and get cooking in the kitchen!
-READ MORE!

 Footer